CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 To pull in that new styling all you have to do is replace the previous styling with the one above.

-## Bonus Section
+To add some control to your maps, there are several [event handlers](https://github.com/CartoDB/torque/blob/master/doc/API.md#events).
+For instance, you can add the following piece of code the line below `var torqueLayer = ...` to have the map stop playing at the final step:

+{% highlight javascript %}
+// pause animation at last frame torqueLayer.on('change:time', function(changes) {
+    if (changes.step === torqueLayer.provider.getSteps() - 1) {
+        torqueLayer.pause();
+    }
+});
+{% endhighlight %}

+And to ensure that the map does not play without all of the tiles loading, this

+{% highlight javascript %}
+// once animation is loaded, automatically play torqueLayer.on('load', function() {
+    torqueLayer.play();
+});
+{% endhighlight %}

+## Taking it further

-We can wire up some query events to our SQL to investigate the behavior or our stork within specific countries.
+We can wire up some query events to our SQL to investigate the behavior of our stork within specific countries.
 Like the static data layers we saw in the previous section, we can apply `setSQL(...)` to our `torqueLayer` to alter the data in our map.
-Warning: this requires some more advanced uses of SQL and JavaScript.
+The following requires some more advanced uses of SQL and JavaScript.

 To do this, we need to do a spatial intersection of our data points with country polygons.
-I loaded the `africa_adm0` table from Common Data, CartoDB's data library, and applied the following query (which we'll update to make it more responsive in JavaScript):
+I loaded the dataset of African Countries (`africa_adm0`) from Common Data, CartoDB's data library, and applied a query similar to the following (which we'll update to make it more responsive in JavaScript):

 {% highlight sql %}
 SELECT